-In Zone 1B, 11 attempted observations of phenol were made, with all results except 1 below criteria or not-detected.
-The one phenol observation above the criteria of 0.005 mg/L was reported at 0.0373 mg/L. No data was found for Zones 1A, 1C, 1D, or 1E.
-In Zone 2, 34 attempted observations of phenol were made, all not-detected.
-In Zone 3, 17 attempted observations of phenol were made, all not-detected.
+No data was found for Zones 1A, 1B, 1C, 1D, or 1E.
+In Zone 2 and Zone 3, phenol measurements were made and all results not-detects.
 The public water supply use does not apply to Zones 4, 5, or 6 (although phenol observations were attempted, nearly all not-detected).